We are happy to announce that our store is open!

 Vision insurance is a vital part of your comprehensive health insurance plan which provides coverage for optical benefits.
 Every individual has the right to receive optical benefits irrespective of their age and income.
 A good vision insurance plan gives benefits such as access to eye care products and services essential for the overall well-being of the individual.
 At The Eyewear Place, we believe in providing premium optical solutions and products for all ages.
 We accept billing services for many insurance companies aiming to give our customers the best in vision healthcare.

 Health issues like dry eyes, pink eye or other infections are covered at the optometrist office by AHC.
 AHC also covers all eye exams for children up until their 19th birthday, and then for seniors at 65 and older.
-If you have any questions about billing, please call the location closest to you.
+If you have any questions about billing, please call our location.

 When it comes to optometry, the government of Alberta offers many benefits to its residents.
 You must be aware of the criteria and the coverage available under this insurance coverage.
 There are also some factors such as age and type of procedure that determine whether you are eligible or full or partial coverage.
 Some important features for different age groups are: